 Hang with animal friends

-As fall starts to wind down, getting in those last zoos visits without having to bundle up can be a great way to spend the days off.
+As fall winds down, getting in those last zoo visits before the first frost can be a great way to spend the days off.
 Whatever animals your kids want to see, there’s no shortage of exotic species, wildlife education, and friendly farm petting zoos in the state.
 Check out what flamingos, lions, bears, and the like are doing at Turtle Back Zoo or Cape May County Zoo.
 And if fuzzy, soft creatures are more your speed, your littles will love getting to know the gentle alpacas at one of the alpaca farms in NJ.

 Climb to new heights indoors